libsdl-org/ghwikipp/README.md

 big wiki, give it a few minutes.
 Otherwise, you should be good to go.
 Mark a few people as admins, so they can mark people as trusted to make direct pushes instead of pull requests, as appropriate.

+* Set up a cronjob to run build_categories.php, if you want the wikibot to build category pages and push them.
+This is an experimental feature atm.